friflo/Friflo.Json.Fliox/Json.Tests/assets/Graph/auth/info.md

 This folder contains an example user database used to configure user authentication and authorization by utilizing a [UserAuthenticator.cs](../../../../Json/Flow.Graph/UserAuth/UserDatabaseAuthenticator.cs) instance.

+The schema of the database is defined via the models in [UserStore.cs](../../../../Json/Flow.Graph/UserAuth/UserStore.cs).

 folders (containers):

 ## [`Role`](./Role)